docxology/p3if/docs/p3if_paste.md

 practical method for multiplexing interdisciplinary requirements frameworks to manage cognitive security and protect the integrity of high-consequence, high-complexity evidence-based decisions.
-If we can make requirements engineering and decision-making frameworks more conceptually “interoperable,” it will help organizations access the benefits of additional decision-making frameworks.
-This would foster enhanced integrity from those additional frameworks’ information supply chain security requirements, helping everyone to shift toward greater cognitive security.
+If we can make requirements engineering and decision-making frameworks more conceptually "interoperable," it will help organizations access the benefits of additional decision-making frameworks.
+This would foster enhanced integrity from those additional frameworks' information supply chain security requirements, helping everyone to shift toward greater cognitive security.
 For that we require a deep understanding of existing frameworks and their patterns.
 In this paper, we (i) explore the form and function of frameworks in facilitating